DiogoF-Hub/Password-Breach-Detection/README.md

 The tool is developed to demonstrate practical programming skills, data handling, and secure password management techniques.

 The password database used in this project was sourced from the public repository of [Have I Been Pwned](https://haveibeenpwned.com/) using the commands provided in their GitHub project ([PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader)).
-The database, a 9GB file containing approximately 200 million SHA-1 hashed passwords and their breach counts, is currently hosted on **my personal OneDrive** for ease of access.
+The database, a 9GB file containing approximately 200 million SHA-1 hashed passwords and their breach counts, is currently hosted on **my personal Google Drive** for ease of access.

 > **Note**: In the future, I plan to move the hosting to a platform better suited for public data sharing.